VEuPathDB/SimpleAbundanceFormat/README.md

-required | true | true/false; use this to disable mandatory columns (not recommended!) default | none | if the column is missing or if there is no value in a particular row, this value will be used instead type | string | string/number/date; type of value expected (this will be validated as far as possible) describes | sample | location/collection/sample/assay/species; which aspect of the data does this column describe? controlled | true | true/false; for string type columns, must there be ontology terms in study_terms for all values? protocol | none | only applies to (and is required for) `describes: assay` columns, use the study_protocol_name reference, e.g. `PCR` in the above example
+required | true | true/false; use this to disable mandatory columns (not recommended!) default | none | if the column is missing or if there is no value in a particular row, this value will be used instead type | string | string/number/date; type of value expected (this will be validated as far as possible) describes | sample | location/collection/sample/assay/species; which aspect of the data does this column describe? (species means the species identification process) controlled | true | true/false; for string type columns, must there be ontology terms in study_terms for all values? protocol | none | only applies to (and is required for) `describes: assay` columns, use the study_protocol_name reference, e.g. `PCR` in the above example